ericsnekbytes/jupyterlab/docs/source/extension/jupyterlab_plugins.rst

 this object (the "service object") in their extensions.
 Read more about this in the ``Making Your Plugin a Provider`` (ADD_LINK) section below.

+.. _application_object:

+The Application Object
+""""""""""""""""""""""

+JupyterLab will always pass a Jupyter front-end application object to a plugin's ``activate`` function as its first argument.
+You can use the application object to add your widget(s) to the JupyterLab interface (for instance) and it has a number of other properties and methods you can use to interact with documents, data and other features of the program.

+-  ``commands`` - an extensible registry used to add and execute commands in the application.
+-  ``docRegistry`` - an extensible registry containing the document types that the application is able to read and render.
+-  ``restored`` - a promise that is resolved when the application has finished loading.
+-  ``serviceManager`` - low-level manager for talking to the Jupyter REST API.
+-  ``shell`` - a generic Jupyter front-end shell instance, which holds the user interface for the application.
+See :ref:`shell` for more details.

+See the JupyterLab API reference documentation for the ``JupyterFrontEnd`` class for more details.

 How Requesting Features Works
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^